Diving in Cozumel

 of Playa del Carmen.
 Ferries take passengers between Playa del Carmen

 28 miles long & 10 miles wide.
-The capital city is San Miguel.

 The population of Cozumel is estimated at 100,000.